Jeremy-Ryan-Mills/RISC-V-Quantum/README.md

 ## Tesbenches

-I am going to use SystemVerilog testbenches ith an Icarus Verilog backend to test the RISC-V Components of the CPU.
+I am going to use SystemVerilog testbenches ith a verilator backend to test the RISC-V Components of the CPU.
 I will verify the quantum extension to the ISA with Cocotb because it is easier to verify RF signals.